Today, we’ll be talking about how long fresh eggs last. Also, we will be throwing in a couple of fresh egg storing tips along the way.

 The usual answer is between three to six weeks.
 It’s not wrong, but I’d say it’s incomplete.

-Eggs could last from hours to months to years.
+Eggs can last from a few weeks to several months, and under certain preservation methods, even up to a year.
 How long it lasts depends on a couple of things.
 Let’s talk about some of the main factors.

 Some would say you have to wash it.
 On the other hand, some would tell you not to wash it.
 I don’t think it’s something to get you worried.
 I believe washing or not washing is not a problem.